AbsaOSS/spline-spark-agent/README.md

 it doesn't provide any universal API that Spline can utilize to capture reads and write from/to everything that Spark supports.
 Support for most of different data sources and formats has to be added to Spline one by one.
 Fortunately starting with Spline 0.5.4 the auto discoverable [Plugin API](#plugins) has been introduced to make this process easier.

-Below is the break down of the read/write command list that we have come through.
+Below is the break-down of the read/write command list that we have come through.
 Some commands are implemented, others have yet to be implemented, and finally there are such that bear no lineage information and hence are ignored.

 All commands inherit from `org.apache.spark.sql.catalyst.plans.logical.Command`.